TheLinuxEXP/TheLinuxEXP.github.io/_posts/2020-07-21-Davinci-resolve-vs-kdenlive.md

 ![Kdenlive](/images/posts/davincivskdenlive/kdenlive.png)

-<figcaption>Kdenlive was a strong step up, and tought me a lot about video editing</figcaption>
+<figcaption>Kdenlive was a strong step up, and taught me a lot about video editing</figcaption>
 </figure>